Consolidated Appropriations Act (CAA)

 • sharing either of the above with a business associate and consistent with other privacy and federal laws.

-The new law also requires groups and insurers offering group coverage to attest that they have not entered into any prohibited agreements after Dec.
-27, 2020 and will not enter into any prohibited agreements in the future.
-Beginning in 2024, the attestation will be completed annually.
+The law also requires groups and insurers offering group coverage to attest that they have not entered into any prohibited agreements after Dec.
+27, 2023, and will not enter into any prohibited agreements in the future.
+The attestation must be completed annually.

-Which groups did BCBSKS include in their attestation filing?
+Which groups will BCBSKS include in their attestation filing?

 • Fully insured groups that did not request us not to submit on their behalf.